Posted by Mitch Mitchell on Oct 21, 2012

 On Facebook people share pictures, blog posts, etc. Some folks write long form prose of some type.
 If Facebook showed you every single thing that everyone posted, you’d be overwhelmed.
 Yes, you do have the ability to segregate your audience on Facebook at all, something I’ll cover at another time, but it’s still a lot of stuff.

 So now you know why you don’t see everything from all your friends and why everyone doesn’t see everything you put on your Facebook page.
 How can you improve the odds of getting more people to see your stuff?
 The link I provided above gives you 6 ways.
-I talked about more ways in a blog post I did on my SEO blog titled Finding Material For Your Facebook Business Page, which is a pretty good follow up to the link above if I say so myself.
 The idea is that, at least for your business page, you want to add more content to it so people have more to see, and you want to add more images because it’s been proven that people react better to them, but what if you’re not a bit time photographer, or the images you have don’t quite fit what your business is about?

 Now, you might want to know how it’s going for me, since I adopted the process I talk about in my link about 3 weeks ago.
 I mainly post links from my business site since, well, it’s my Facebook business page. lol I do post a link here and there from this blog, the motivational stuff, but not all that often.